-To explore the potential of the proposed KIMNet in occluded scenes, we randomly generate several masks with a size of $40 \times 40$ from time and space to occlude joints on the Penn Action dataset. \paragraph{Verification of temporal occlusion} We randomly select a frame from the input sequence and generate two masks to occlude joints.
-Experimental results of the proposed KIMNet and RPSTN are shown in Fig.\ref{fig:temporal_occlude}.
-For the first group of actions (the first three rows in Fig.\ref{fig:temporal_occlude}), the left shoulder and neck estimated by RPSTN are crowded together due to the occlusion of these joints in the $2^{nd}$ frame.
-Moreover, the neck and shoulder in subsequent frames are also inaccurate due to the lack of temporal correlation modeling of joints.
-On the contrary, because our proposed KIMNet explicitly models the temporal correlation between joints across different frames, it can use all joints in the previous frame to help locate the joint in the current frame.
-Therefore, KIMNet can locate joints accurately even if they are occluded.
-For the second group of actions (the last three rows in Fig.\ref{fig:temporal_occlude}), the head and shoulders in the last frame are blocked.
-Similarly, RPSTN locates occluded joints inaccurately.
-While the KIMNet provides accurate positions for occluded joints with the help of joints in the previous frame.
+We randomly generate several masks with a size of $40 \times 40$ from time and space to occlude joints for evaluating KIMNet's performance against the temporal and spatial occlusion, respectively.

+\textbf{Verification of temporal occlusion.} We randomly select a frame from the input sequence and generate two masks to occlude joints.
+Experimental results of the proposed KIMNet and RPSTN are shown in Figure\ref{fig:temporal_occlude}.
+Because our proposed KIMNet explicitly models the temporal dependency between joints across different frames, it can use all joints in the previous frame to help locate joints in the current frame.

-\paragraph{Verification of spatial occlusion} To explore the potential of KIMNet for occlusion, we randomly generate two masks from the $2^{nd}$ to the $T^{th}$ frame, as shown in Fig.\ref{fig:occluded_pose}.
+\textbf{Verification of spatial occlusion.} To explore the potential of KIMNet for occlusion, we randomly generate two masks from the $2^{nd}$ to the $T$-th frame, as shown in Figure\ref{fig:occluded_pose}.
 Because the spatial information of the occluded pose is missing, it is difficult for RPSTN to match similar regions in adjacent frames.
-Therefore, RPSTN provides inferior results for occluded joints from the $2^{nd}$ to the $T^{th}$ frame.
-However, the proposed KIMNet can utilize all joints in the $1^{st}$ frame to locate occluded joints.
+Therefore, RPSTN provides inferior results for occluded joints.
+The proposed KIMNet can utilize all joints in the $1^{st}$ frame to locate occluded joints.
 It can provide reasonable positions for occluded joints in subsequent frames.